Mikaela/mikaela.github.io/blog/_posts/2015-09-19-atheme-quickstart.md

 * [Always add opers to access list (this is the $oper in my templates)]({% post_url blog/2015-01-10-channels-hostmask-groups-a-basic-howto %})
     * oops, did I just repeat previous post
 * [Keep the ops opped]({% post_url blog/2015-04-01-keep-the-ops-opped %})
-    * especially read this if you are at freenode or wondering why you don't get automatically opped after registering the channel and cycling while being identified!
+    * especially read this if you are at liberachat or wondering why you don't get automatically opped after registering the channel and cycling while being identified!
 * `/msg NickServ help`